smangham/project-novice/_episodes/05-quality.md

 ~~~
 {: .language-python}

-Note here we are also explicitly documenting our input variables, what is returned by the function, and also when the `ValueError` exception is raised.
+This documentation lists the input variables, what the function returns, and any errors it might raise too.
 Along with a helpful description of what the function does, this information can act as a *contract* for readers to understand what to expect in terms of behaviour when using the function, as well as how to use it.

-A comment string like this is called a *docstring*.
+This kind of clear, firm description of a function provides a solid basis for future devlopment.
+If you write a function that can only take positive numbers, but don't document that, then someone else might try and feed it negative numbers without realising that's not possible.
+Then, they'll be faced with a crash at best, or at worst the code will quietly give them the wrong answer.

+In python, these types of comments are called *docstrings*.
 We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines.
-This also applies to Python modules, which are essentially files of Python functions, and methods within classes.

-> ## Python PEP 257 - recommendations for docstrings
->
-> Python Enhancement Proposals (PEP for short) are design documents for the Python community, typically specifications or conventions for how to do something in Python, a description of a new feature in Python, etc. PEP 257 deals with docstring conventions to standardise how they are used.
-In PEP 257, for example, on the subject of module-level docstrings:
->
-> ~~~
-> The docstring for a module should generally list the classes, exceptions and functions (and any other objects) that are exported by the module, with a one-line summary of each.
-(These summaries generally give less detail than the summary line in the object's docstring.)
-The docstring for a package (i.e., the docstring of the package's __init__.py module) should also list the modules and subpackages exported by the package.
-> ~~~
->
-> There are many other PEPs, and we'll be looking into another of these which defines conventions for Python coding style later.
-{: .callout}

-So at the beginning of a module file we can just add a docstring explaining the nature of a module.
+You can also write docstrings for entire Python modules- the community standard **PEP 257** suggests each Python module should have a brief description, and then list the classes and functions within it.
+So at the beginning of a file we can just add a docstring explaining what is it, and what it contains.
 For example, if `fibonacci()` was included in a module with other functions, our module could have at the start of it:

 ~~~
+"""
-"""A module for generating numerical sequences of numbers that occur in nature.
+A module for generating numerical sequences of numbers that occur in nature.

 Functions:
   fibonacci - returns the Fibonacci number for a given integer